-I have read this District Technology and Acceptable Use Authorization form and the Student Technology and Device Agreement.
+I have read this Student Technology and Device Agreement form.
 I understand that access is designed for educational purposes and that the District has taken precautions to eliminate material that may be harmful to minors.
 However, I also recognize it is impossible for the District to restrict access to all inappropriate materials.
 I will hold harmless the District, its employees, agents, or Board members, for any harm caused by materials or software obtained via District technology resources.
 I accept full responsibility for supervision if and when my child's use is not in a school setting.
-I have discussed the District Technology and
+I have discussed the District Technology and Acceptable Use Authorization and Student Technology and Device Agreement form with my child.
+I request that my child be allowed access to the District's electronic network, including the Internet.

-Parent/Guardian Signature: Parent/Guardian Signature Date: District and/or its agents may access and monitor m without prior notice to me.
-I further understand the revoked, and school disciplinary action and/or leg electronic network connection and having access before being granted supervised access: echnology and Acceptable Use Authorization.
-I understand that the ty use of the Internet, including my email and downloaded material, that should I commit any violation, my access privileges may be tall action may be taken.
-In consideration for using the District's to public networks, I release the School District and its Board and damages arising from my use of, or inability to use the District's Student Signature Student Signature Date:
+Parent/Guardian Signature: Parent/Guardian Signature Date: and/or its agents may access and monitor my use of without prior notice to me.
+I further understand that s revoked, and school disciplinary action and/or legal accelectronic network connection and having access to p e being granted supervised access: nology and Device Agreement.
+I understand that the District the Internet, including my email and downloaded material, should I commit any violation, my access privileges may be etion may be taken.
+In consideration for using the District's ublic networks, I release the School District and its Board d damages arising from my use of, or inability to use the Student Signature: Student Signature Date: